creative-cri/creative-cri/README.md

 - 👋 Hi, I’m @creative-cri
-- 👀 I’m interested in Artifficial Intelligence, especially in NLP / LLM part of it, as I speak 6 languages and have a very good understanding of Linguistics.
+- 👀 I’m interested in Artifficial Intelligence, especially in NLP / LLM, as I have a very good understanding of Linguistics.
+Additionally, I like to create CNN and classical Machine Learning Models.

 Professional Skills: